codacy/codacy-pmd/src/main/resources/docs/description/java_design_AvoidSynchronizedAtMethodLevel.md

+Since: PMD 3.0

 Method-level synchronization can cause problems when new code is added to the method.
 Block-level synchronization helps to ensure that only the code that needs synchronization gets it.

-Ex:
+Example(s):
 ```
 public class Foo {
   // Try to avoid this: